Ogtay Gulaliyev

 Gulaliyev was released on 13 June 2012.

 In June 2016 Ogtay was banned from leaving the country.
 He reported this to the Institute for Reporters’ Freedom and Safety and that he was told he was wanted by Sabirabad Regional Police.

 Ogtay Gyulalyev was the first to expose the Terter case of mass torture and continued to investigate and expose it, despite the threats he received.
+He also publicly defended some of the detainees in the Ganja events of 2018.
 On October 29, 2019 when Ogtay Gulaliyev was crossing a street after anti- torture campaign press-conference he was hit by a car.
 The human rights protection activist had skull fracture and brain injury.
 After he was brought to the hospital, he did not receive medical assistance for 17 hours and fell into coma.
 His family later tried to file a lawsuit against the doctors treating Gyulalyev for "negligence", but the Azerbaijani prosecutor's office repeatedly refused to open a criminal case against the doctors, hence the family had to file a claim against the actions of the prosecutor's office, which was subsequently dismissed by the court of appeals.

 On recommendation of Turkish physicians, on November 6 Gulaliyev was taken to the Istanbul clinic.
 The Heydar Aliyev Fund undertook to pay for Gulaliyev's treatment.